-Over 300 species, totalling billions of birds rely on Canada’s boreal forest as breeding grounds, some boreal birds are migrating through Headwaters during the winter months.
+Over 300 species, totalling billions of birds rely on Canada’s boreal forest as breeding grounds.

 Winter brings more than snow and cold from the north.
 Occasionally it also brings us beautiful northern birds.
 The vast sweep of boreal forest spanning Canada from coast to coast is home to sublime birds we seldom see in southern Ontario.
 These include pine grosbeaks, evening grosbeaks and bohemian waxwings.
 All three have arrived in Headwaters this winter.

 These songbirds are perfectly comfortable in frigid temperatures.
 If they have enough seeds and berries to eat, they stay in the snowy north.
 But when northern crops of conifer seeds and mountain ash berries are in short supply – as they are this winter – the south beckons.

 Bohemian waxwings are slightly larger than their cedar waxwing cousins that are common residents of our hills.
 Both species of waxwing are truly elegant, and both are dedicated frugivores – fruit eaters.
 Here in the south, crab apples are a favoured winter food of the bohemians.

 Pine grosbeaks sometimes forage with bohemian waxwings on crab apple trees but while the waxwings consume the flesh of the apples, the grosbeaks spit out the pulp and swallow the seeds within.